monojit18/AKS-Arc/README-DataController.md

   > [!TIP]
   >
-  > Note down the Storage Account credentials, **ConnectionString**, which will needed later
+  > Note down the Storage Account credentials, **ConnectionString**, which will needed later.

 #### SQLArcMILA